lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-With all the code presented above we have now all the meshes data in GPU accessible buffers, ready to be used by our shaders.
+With all the code presented above, we have now all the meshes data in GPU accessible buffers, ready to be used by our shaders.
 Now it comes the most important part of indirect drawing, we need to create a buffer that will contain the indirect drawing commands that will allow us to render scene.
 The `GlobalBuffers` class has a method that performs all the necessary steps to create the indirect drawing commands buffer upon a list of entities:
 ```java
 public class GlobalBuffers {
     ...